-For more information, contact Alex Molnar, EPSL director and professor of Educational Leadership and Policy Studies, EDB L1-01, 480/965-1886, or access the laboratory's Web site at www.asu.edu/educ/epsl.
+For more information, visit EDB L1-01, call 480/ 965-1886, or access the laboratory's Web site at www.asu.edu/educ/epsl.

 Southwest Center for Education Equity and Language Diversity

 The Southwest Center for Education Equity and Language Diversity conducts, supports, and promotes research, scholarship, and innovative practice in language education designed for minority students in public schools.
 The center gives priority to scholarship and field-based work relating to educational equity and the systematic usage of heritage languages and cultures.
 The aim is to integrate these resources into the educational experience of all children and youth.